SSWConsulting/SSW.Rules.Content/rules/fundamentals-of-prompt-engineering/rule.md

 :::

 ::: greybox
 "As a career coach, I need your advice on improving my public speaking skills.
-I have an important presentation at work coming up, and I'm feeling nervous.
+I have an important presentation at my kids school for the year 7 class, and I'm feeling nervous.
 Can you provide me with some practical and easy-to-implement tips that don't require professional coaching?"
 :::
 ::: good
 Figure: Good example